 The protagonist Kira seems to suffer from this in Gundam SEED Destiny after Fllay died in the finale of SEED.
 While he does not mention her specifically (we don't really get any internal thoughts from him in Destiny) he is noticeably changed.

-Wakaba in Cross Game is a Type B, (she dies in the first episode).
+Wakaba in Cross Game.
+(She dies in the first episode).
 The rest of the manga is about Kou and the other characters trying to get over her.

-Saya, in the anime of Black Cat is a type B, similar to the stuffed in the fridge example.
+Saya, in the anime of Black Cat, similar to the stuffed in the fridge example.
 You get tiny snapshots of her battle with Creed, but she is only found dead by Train.
 Train doesn't really recover till the finale until he has a vision/encounter with an almost identical girl that seems to give him the realization that she wouldn't want him to grieve and obsess like he is currently.

-Yuria in Fist of the North Star is a subversion of type B. The first major villain holds her captive before she dies, and after about halfway through the series every single new character had something to do with her in his backstory.
+Yuria in Fist of the North Star.
+The first major villain holds her captive before she dies, and after about halfway through the series every single new character had something to do with her in his backstory.
 One guy is her brother, another her half brother, and several others were attempted love interests, including the Big Bad.
-The last story arc is entirely about her; at the very end she is revealed to be alive.
+The last story arc is entirely about her; at the very end this trope is subverted, and she is revealed to be alive.

 Mary Magdalene from Chrono Crusade is The Lost Lenore of not just Chrono (of whom she's also the Gwen Stacy), but also FatherRemington.
 Nearly every twist and turn of this trope is played out in the manga—Chrono meets Rosette and he can't help but be reminded of Mary (and she's hinted to even be a reincarnation of her in the anime), it ends up playing out as a sort of love triangle (in the anime he tells Mary's ghost mournfully that "Rosette's covering your place in my heart"), she's a major driving force behind Chrono's character development, and at one point in the manga Chrono and Remington even end up in a duel where Remington seems to take out his anger over Mary's death on Chrono.